A 17-year-old from Georgia allegedly stole a "senior-level" White House official’s identity, according to WSB-TV in Atlanta.

 Townsend's credit card application was approved, but a credit agency noticed that the name on the card and Social Security number associated with it did not match, and let Secret Service know when it realized who the number belonged to, the report said.Eduard Goodman

-, chief privacy officer for Identity Theft 911, writes regularly about privacy and legal issues that consumers may face.
+, chief privacy officer for IDT911, writes regularly about privacy and legal issues that consumers may face.